50-Mile Activity Loop

 50-Mile Activity Loop Update

 Lots of exciting progress has been made and several new projects are in the pipeline for the 50-Mile Activity Loop project.
-The first phase of construction, which connects Uptown to Nob Hill via multi-use trail construction, sharrows and other connections, is scheduled for completion in September of this year.
-This phase includes several trail improvements as well as the City's first HAWK safety signal.
+The first phase of construction, which connects connects Uptown to Zuni Road via multi-use trails and features shared lane bicycle markings (sharrows), the city’s first HAWK Signal and many other improvements.
 View the story.

 There are currently no items in this folder.